yeshivadataanalytics/Lab-03/readme.md

 	* 1.3 make and commit a change to readme.txt
 	* 1.4 push your changes back to GitHub
 	* 1.5 merge your changes on github.com
+	* 1.6 check out your groups branch before moving on to part 2

 2. **script: download date from API and save to S3**
 	* 2.1.
 Create a group repo